CurlyWurly-1/Jetson_nano_2GB_Setup_tips/README.md

   - ./docker_dli_run.sh

 7) INSTALL VSCODE
 Download the .deb file for 'ARM64'.

-Whenm downloaded, click on it and install it.
-It will be seen in the "programming" section (bottom left icon).
-Add it to your desktop for easy access
+When downloaded, click on it and in the next window, press "install".
+After it has installed, VsCode can be accessed in the "programming" section (bottom left icon).
+Right click VsCode icon and add it to your desktop for easy access
   - https://code.visualstudio.com/download

 8) INSTALL PIP3

-Execute hte following in a terminal
+Execute the following command in a terminal
   - sudo apt-get -y install python3-pip

 9)